 The Breckenridge Heritage Alliance offers guided hikes to historic sites including French Gulch, Preston Ghost Town, and Iowa Hill Gold Miners Hike, all perfect for families.
-The Breckenridge Ski Area offers hikes with naturalists from the top of the gondola, starting at a high elevation.
+If you are new to hiking, are looking to cha

 More Resources and Tips

 - Want to make sure you’ve packed all the essentials?
 Check out our Summer Packing Guide or prepare for your hike with these handy tips and what to bring from the experts at REI.